Loughborough Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Loughborough Building Society solicitor panel appointment.

-Does the fact that my practice subscribes to Alerts via this site help in my application to join the Loughborough Building Society solicitor panel?
+Will the fact that my firm subscribes to Alerts via this site assist in my application to join the Loughborough Building Society conveyancing panel?

 The requirements to join the Loughborough Building Society conveyancing panel is likely to be fairly detailed and is unlikely to include signing up to LENDERmonitor alerts.

-Theoretically Loughborough Building Society could request or audit my files as I am on the Loughborough Building Society conveyancing panel.
-How should I respond in the event of such a demand?
+I understand that Loughborough Building Society could request or audit my files as I am on the Loughborough Building Society conveyancing panel.
+Are there any confidentiality issues that I need to consider first?

 Check with your Compliance Officer, but a firm should not send the complete conveyancing file without the borrower client’s express consent – and if he is in arrears with the lender he is hardly likely to agree.
 However, if the lender can establish a prima facie case of fraud, then you may be under an obligation to disclose the whole file.